Jiri-Kremser/web/content/post/ipam-for-capv.md

 And last but not least, Kyverno can guard what IPs are actually used in the Cluster resource and intercept disaster scenarios where one can assign an existing IP to a cluster.
 It will happilly provision the VMs, but then the api-server will be failing half of the requests because there are two VMs with the same static IP.

+### Implications

+With this DIY solution, customer (platform developer) does not have to pay for more advanced solutions like `NSX Advanced Load Balancer` in case of `vSphere` ecosystem and at the same time, has the full control over the infrastructure.
+Nonetheless, with great power comes great responsibility 🕷

 ---
 {{% vertical-space 100 %}}
 I think the following two images conclude nicely the IPAM in CAPI.